Manas-salian/micro-projects/README.md

-# micro-projects
+# Micro-Projects
-just a bunch of small programs.
+Just some basic projects to aid my voyage in the sea of code 😄